 Other metrics worth measuring include search rankings, keyword positions and click engagement – in other words, how long people stayed on your site, after clicking your viral link.

-We all know the power and rewards attached to viral content.
+We all know the power and rewards attached to viral content especially when attracting potential customers.
 You may fail several times before you succeed.

 Driving 2,500 visitors per day or 20,000 visitors per month to your site isn’t an impossible dream – it’s doable.
 I’ve shown you the proof above.

-Of course, you can get that kind of traffic without having any of your posts go viral.
+Of course, you can get that kind of traffic without having any of your posts go viral if you have a mean content marketing strategy.
 But, if you can nail the kind of content that keeps people coming back, because of the quality and how much of your heart you poured into creating it, it’s much easier to reach those goals.

 Don’t forget the science behind what makes content go viral.
 As documented by Jonah Berger and Katherine Milkman, you’ve got to create content that stimulates positive feelings more than negative ones.